Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 ## Concept

-The following terms are useful when learning about methods:
+Technical terms pertaining to methods:

 --

-- The **caller** is one who invokes a method.
+- The **invoker** is one who invokes a method.
-- Invoking a method using its name is known as **calling** that method.
+- Invoking a method using its name is known as **invoking** that method.
 - You can pass information to a method by using **arguments**.
 - When a method completes an operation, it **returns** to its caller.
 - A method can pass information to the caller by **returning a result**.

 --

-A few more notes:
+Invoking a method is a form of `unconditional branching`:

-- The control flow of a program can easily switch to code within a method from anywhere else in the code.
+- The control flow of a program can switch to code within a method from anywhere else in the program.
-- Calling a method is a form of unconditional branching - disrupting the 'usual' flow of a program.
 - Once the control flow reaches the end of an invoked method, the control flow returns to the line of code from which it originally branched.

 ---